Abhay Kumar: Literary Career

+Abhay's poems have appeared in several magazines and literary journals including Poetry Salzburg Review, The Asia Literary Review, Gargoyle, and The Caravan.
+His poems have also been included in a number of anthologies.

 In 2017, CAPITALS, an anthology of poems on the capital cities of the world edited by Abhay K., was released.
 It brought poets together from across the planet and included contributions from Derek Walcott, Vijay Seshadri, George Szirtes, and Ruth Padel among other prominent poets from 185 countries.